 3. Pilea peperomiodes

 Native to Southern China wikipedia says this dainty little plant is also known as the Chinese money plant, pancake plant, UFO plant, lefse plant, or missionary plant!

 It is quite sensitive and easy to kill, especially through over watering!
-The round shape of the leaves and long stems makes it a beautiful potted plant for styling and home.
+The round shape of the leaves and long stems makes it a beautiful indoor plant for styling and home decor.